 The Difficulty with Shelf Life in SNP

 This is pulled off of the product management database and uploaded in one shot through a mass change function in the planning system.
-Furthermore, most companies I have consulted with want it, so it is an important functionality that is missing from SNP, so this is quite an oversight on the part of SAP development.
+Furthermore, most companies I have consulted with want it, so it is an important functionality missing from SNP, so this is quite an oversight on the part of SAP development.

 Shelf Life by the Supply Planning Method